Attendance & Punctuality

 These procedures have been drawn up using instructions from the Department for Education and the Education Welfare Officer from the London Borough of Barnet.
 Please make sure that you read them carefully so that you know what to do.

 Absences due to illness

 - If your child is not attending school, please telephone the school by 10.00am on the first day of absence stating the reason for their absence.
-Alternatively you can email Mrs Cox directly on email@example.com.
+Alternatively you can email our Pastoral Support Team directly on firstname.lastname@example.org.

 - Please call each day that your child is absent from school.

 - If we have not been notified of a child’s absence by 10.00am, the school will telephone the child’s parent/carer.

 - When your child returns to school you must send a note which explains the absence.

 If you are unsure whether your child should come to school, then please telephone the school and speak to Mrs Freeman or Ms Gonzales our Pastoral Support Team.

 For more information and advice about common childhood illnesses please visit: www.nhs.uk/Livewell/Yourchildatschool